rudra016/WebDev-OpenSource/CONTRIBUTING.md

 Lets use know about the issue you have found in WebDev-Source by submitting [issue.](https://github.com/rudra016/WebDev-OpenSource/issues/new)

-_We would like to add the relevant `title`, `description` and any other `media file` that would be easier to understand the issue that you have submitted._
+_We would like to request you to add the relevant `title`, `description` and any other `media file` that would be easier to understand the issue that you have submitted._

 ### As a Designer

 - Create a PR under the folder "designs" that will be available at the root of this repository
 - Wait for your PR to get accepted

-    _Note: Setting up project, making changes and creating pull request is describe below._
+    _Note: Setting up project, making changes and creating pull request is describe [below](#fork-clone-change-and-pull-request)._

 ### Creating Pull Request for Issues